icclab/netfloc/README.md

 ```
 $cd scripts
 $./compile_sdk4sdn.sh
 ```

 The zip folder contains all the necesarry **jar** files to be copied and extracted in the **deploy folder** of any ODL controller.
-A succesul instalation can be confirmed inside the karaf console as shown below:
+A successful installation can be confirmed inside the karaf console as shown below:

 ```
 opendaylight-user@root>bundle:list | grep netfloc